americocunhajr/SpringpotTune/README.md

-## Variable-Order Springpot Model Fitting via Cross-Entropy Method
+## Variable-Order Springpot Model Tuning via Cross-Entropy Method

-**SpringpotFit: Variable-Order Springpot Model Fitting via Cross-Entropy Method** is a Matlab package designed to fit variable-order springpot models (fractional rheological elements) using the Cross-Entropy (CE) method for global optimization.
+**SpringpotTune: Variable-Order Springpot Model Tuning via Cross-Entropy Method** is a Matlab package designed to fit variable-order springpot models (fractional rheological elements) using the Cross-Entropy (CE) method for global optimization.
 With simple adaptations, the SpringpotFit framework can be extended to optimize other variable-order fractional models in rheology and time-dependent systems, offering a versatile and robust approach to parameter identification.

 <p align="center">
 <img src="logo/SpringpotFitFramework.png" width="75%">
 </p>

-**SpringpotFit** uses as optimization tool the package **CEopt - Cross-Entropy Optimizer**, which can be downloaded at <a href="https://ceopt.org" target="_blank">https://ceopt.org</a>.
+**SpringpotTune** uses as optimization tool the package **CEopt - Cross-Entropy Optimizer**, which can be downloaded at <a href="https://ceopt.org" target="_blank">https://ceopt.org</a>.

 ### Table of Contents
 - [Overview](#overview)